leduythuccs/Tagging-bot/README.md

 ## Installation
 Clone this repository
 - `python pip install -r requirements`
-- Base on file `.env-example`, create file `.env` and fill it with your bot token
+- Base on file `config-example.toml`, create file `config.toml` and fill it with your bot token

 ## How to use
 - Create a discord bot, add it to your discord server.
 - Then use `python main.py` to run the bot.
-Remember to edit data in `.env`.
+Remember to edit data in `config.toml`.
 - Use `;tag help` to see list command

 ## Developing: